Not a degree of ease

 Many applicants are left in a state of uncertainty by these digital inefficiencies, lacking clear guidance on how to address problems or who to ask for assistance.

-Lack of support and communication
+Absence of support and clear communication

 A prevalent complaint among applicants regarding the HEC attestation procedure is the absence of basic information from the commission.
 Frequently, applicants must interpret rejection emails or deal with objections and hold ups in the approval process.
 Many people complain that it's difficult or useless to contact customer support for assistance as they hardly assist.

-Zainab Qadir, who graduated from NUST, just registered for HEC attestation shared that she waited for over three months after uploading her paperwork, only to receive an email stating that her documents were incomplete.
+Zainab Qadir, who graduated from NUST, 1just registered for HEC attestation shared that she waited for over three months after uploading her paperwork, only to receive an email stating that her documents were incomplete.
 “When I tried to phone the HEC office, no one picked up.
 The email was confusing as it didn't say which document was missing.
 I had to go to the HEC office several times simply to check what was wrong,” she added.

 For applicants from rural areas, who frequently have to travel great distances to see HEC offices in person, this lack of help is particularly difficult.
 Instead of receiving assistance, they are generally instructed to revisit the portal or suffer additional delays.
 The sense of powerlessness that many applicants feel during the attestation process is made worse by the absence of timely and trustworthy communication.